 A group of mothers of preschool/elementary school age children that meet weekly, 10 a.m.–noon for conversation about life and parenting. firstname.lastname@example.org.

 Foyer Groups are a fun and easy way for 10-12 parishioners to gather together on a regular but informal basis for purely social reasons – to enjoy one another’s company, to strengthen bonds of community, to meet new members, and just to get to know other people who share a common interest in St. David’s but with whom we might not otherwise interact.
 They are a great way to make our sometimes-too-large-seeming parish feel smaller and warmer.
 There is no agenda or plan – just casual fellowship and a monthly meal, usually served in someone’s home.
 Groups are made up of singles, couples, young people, retired folks, etc., in other words, a cross section of the parish.
-Newcomers are especially invited to join.
-Groups are formed in September and March. firstname.lastname@example.org.
+Groups form in September. email@example.com.

 GLEE (Gay, Lesbian & Everybody Else in the Whole Wide World)